 No matter what you call it, this is one dangerous drug.
 People who abuse it are very prone to becoming addicted to it.

-Some of the short-term effects of methamphetamine include:
+In summary, the more comprehensive short-term effects of methamphetamine can include:

 - Dilated pupils

 - Increased / irregular heart rate

 - Weight loss

 - Aggression and irritability

 The Long-Term Effects of Methamphetamine Use

 Long-term methamphetamine abuse has a potential myriad of damaging and destructive health consequences, both physically and mentally.
 Apart from an obvious addiction, which is medically described as substance use disorder (SUD), and other mental health issues, the long-term abuse of meth can lead to: